Geno1024/10-warnings-for-new-githuber/Readme.md

  - Note the case.
 The word GitHub has two uppercase letters, G, and H.

 1. My GitHub Pages reported 404.
  - Wait for 10 minutes.
+It needs about 10 minutes for GitHub to do something(What thing?) about the domain(?).
  - Check your email.
+Some error messages will be sent to your email.
+Solve that according to the error messages, such as unverified e-mail.

 2. I want to get updates from fork base.
  - You can see a sentence "This branch is ? commit(s) before..." in a blue box on the top of the file list in your repo page, with a "Pull Request" in the right.
 Use it, create a pull request from the fork source(which is called upstream) to your repo.